rinadelph/Agent-MCP/README.md

 ```
 Create a worker agent with ID "frontend-worker" to implement the login page component.
 ```
+2. The admin agent will provide you with a worker token for this new agent

 ### Step 8: Initialize Worker Agent
 1. Open a new AI assistant window
 2. Tell it:
 ```
-You are frontend-worker agent, your Admin Token: "[paste-same-admin-token]"
+You are frontend-worker agent, your Worker Token: "[paste-worker-token-here]"

 Look at your tasks and ask the project RAG agent at least 5-7 questions to understand what you need to do.
 I want you to critically think when asking a question, then criticize yourself before asking that question.
 How you criticize yourself is by proposing an idea, criticizing it, and based on that criticism you pull through with that idea.